J71 Autopark

 Sometime during 94, (the date is a little soft), use of the power steering as a source of hydraulic pressure was discontinued, and a dedicated pump and reservoir were added.
 We call these "Version II."
 They also have the foot pedal for application of the parking brake, as well as the PARK position on the gearshift lever.

-Around 98 or 99, Workhorse took over the chassis manufacturing from Chevrolet.
+Around 98 or 99, The current OEM took over the chassis manufacturing from Chevrolet.
 They discontinued the provision of the foot pedal for application of the parking brake, and went back to the "yellow knob on the dashboard."
 We call these "Version III (J72)."

 HOW DO WE TELL WHICH VERSION WE HAVE?